Python3pkg/Django-Maced/README.md

 `pip install django-maced`

-Development version can installed using `pip install git+https://github.com/Macainian/Django-Maced.git`

-Alternatively, you can download or clone this repo and call `pip install -e ..`
+Development version can installed using `pip install git+https://github.com/Macainian/Django-Maced.git`, though be warned that I don't guarantee anything about the development version.
+Sometimes it is completely broken because I am in the middle of major code changes and swapping from one machine to another.

 # Usage example